 Maximum group size: 10

-Departure Point: Tasmanian Travel and Information Centre, 20 Davey Street, Hobart
+Departure Point: Tasmanian Travel & Information Centre, Cnr Elizabeth and Davey Streets, Hobart

 Includes: Return transport from Hobart, National Park entry fees, lunch, refreshments, our passionate and experienced local guides, stable double sea kayaks, all kayaking equipment, warm all-weather protection gear.

 Costs: $220 (ages 16+ with a basic level of fitness)